HariharaJujjarapu/ColorVerse/README.md

 # ColorVerse

 ColorVerse is a React project that allows users to generate different colors with a click.
-It also plans to incorporate various types of color palettes in the future.
+Also in plans to incorporate various types of color palettes in the future.

 ## Features